enthusiastic-js/form-observer/docs/extras/special-thanks.md

   <li>
     <p>
       <a href="https://www.mojotech.com/">MojoTech</a>.
-Thanks for employing me. :slight_smile: And thanks for giving your employees (including myself) the opportunity to <a href="https://www.mojotech.com/jobs/">explore their own programming ideas</a> each week.
+Thanks for employing me. 🙂 And thanks for giving your employees (including myself) the opportunity to <a href="https://www.mojotech.com/jobs/">explore their own programming ideas</a> each week.
 Admittedly, most of my work on this project was done in my free time.
 But having 5 dedicated hours of MojoTime to focus on a single idea or problem has been helpful for making breakthroughs when I've been stuck.
     </p>
   </li>